Click here to join one of our Live Product Trainings!

 Overview

 You can create document templates and merge them with information kept in your My Case account with the click of a button.
-There are two ways to create templates in MyCase: Through our web-based word processor or a more standard word processing system like Microsoft Word.
+There are two ways to create templates in MyCase: through our web-based word processor or a more standard word processing system, such as Microsoft Word.

 Four major features make up Document Automation: